leroy-merlin-br/garden/docs/components/scroll.md

 ## Options
 You can use all the options available from [jump.js](http://callmecavs.com/jump.js/).
-The options described below are the default ones when you use this utility as a jQuery plugin.
+Below are the default options for this component.

 | Option            | Default | Description |
 |-------------------|-------------|